periode/thesis/notes.md

 - referring to software itself
 - referring to the environment in which software exists
 - - productive software
-- - - what is the place of uselessness in productivity?
+- - - need to identify the place of uselessness in productivity
 - - but also the fact that the domain of application of software can always expand can always expand (from a computational perspective)
-- - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do**.
+- - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity")

 - programming languages define sets of aesthetic relationships
 - - this is kinda what los pequenos glazier was saying when he was asking "how does materiality influence the text itself?"
+- - on a less formal level, the sociohistorical approach to literature implies that literature judges a society, and a society can explain its literature.
+- - - e lit can therefore help us formulate our being in this society (bouchardon)
+- - - this could be extended to *programming languages-as-literature*.

 - there is the reader, and there is the act of reading. does it need to be out loud? how are things pronounced?
 - who is the subject, in a code-text?